sgrust01/jwtvault_examples/README.md

 #### Notes
 ___

-Exhibit sample code that can be copied over to managing async connection for postgress
+* Exhibit sample code that can be copied over for managing async connection to postgres db
+* Any complain about PRIMARY_KEY violation which should be ignore

+___***PLEASE NOTE:***___:
+The input strings are not sanitized in the example.
+All data from/to the web needs to be sanitized to avoid SQL Injection.

     $ cargo run --bin postgres